yusuf7sui/cs50-commerce/README.md

 # CS50 - Commerce

-The project is a web-based encyclopedia created as a personal educational exercise.
+The project is an online auction website created as a personal educational exercise.
 It's based on [CS50W Project 2: Commerce](https://cs50.harvard.edu/web/projects/2/commerce/), from Harvard's CS50 course *Web Programming with Python and JavaScript*.
 The base code was downloaded from [commerce.zip](https://cdn.cs50.net/web/2020/spring/projects/2/commerce.zip) provided by CS50.

-## TODOs
-- Installation instructions
-- Usage details

 ## Installation
 1. Download Python Version 3.10.0: